1985 – 1995

 iPhone 1 → iPhone 4S · Objective-C · App Store 2008

-I rode my bicycle to work past a house on Waverley Street before I understood whose it was.
-Apple trees in the front yard.
-A bicycle for the mind, ridden past the house of the man who named it that.
+The iPhone SDK changed everything.
+I taught myself Objective-C from Aaron Hillegass’ book and turned a network admin into an iOS engineer — a PlainJoe super-commuting to Palo Alto, a mobile developer in every sense.
+I rode my bicycle to work past a house on Waverley Street with apple trees in the yard before I understood whose it was: a bicycle for the mind, ridden past the home of the man who named it that.

 Geolocated